 When you aren’t too busy eating, there are plenty of other things to do in San Sebastian.
 There are miles of beautiful beaches to fall in love with, beautiful buildings, and fun shopping to enjoy.

 There is nothing more romantic than a honeymoon on an island.
 Even more romantic is a honeymoon on a Spanish island, specifically Mallorca.
 It is both an escape from the loud city life and an excellent honeymoon destination for newly married couples.
 Mallorca manages to put a smile on every one of its visitors’ faces.

 For the lovers of water activities, a beach day in Mallorca includes swimming, diving, water-skiing, and a lot more wet fun.
 There is also a possibility to watch dolphins early in the morning after enjoying a breathtaking sunrise.
 For adventurous couples, a visit to the neighboring villages may turn out to be the best part of the trip.
 In fact, Mallorca has something for everyone.

-The paradise for honeymooners has some of the world’s best romantic resorts and hotels.
+The paradise for honeymooners has some of the world’s best romantic resorts and hotels, including all-inclusive resorts that make planning easy.
 At the top of the list, there is Hotel Illa d’Or.
-It is a 4-star beachfront hotel that offers the best view from its rooms which are still rocking the classical designs.
+It is a 4-star beachfront hotel that offers the best view from its rooms which are still rocking classical designs.
 Other hotel recommendations are Boutique Hotel Can Cera and Gran Hotel Son Net.